cjloff/blog/src/blog/creating-a-reusable-infinite-scroll-component-in-vue.js-using-the-intersection-observer-api.md

 }
 ```

-By passing these props down I will be able to check if we are at the last index and if so disable the watching of our trigger element using the ```unobserve``` method:
+By passing these props down I will be able to check if we are at the last index (the end of the data we are infinitely loading) and if so disable the watching of our trigger element using the ```unobserve``` method:

 ```js
 watch: {